-A large portion of the Company's current assets consist of shares acquired from the sale of mineral claims, which the Company intends to sell to fund operations.
+Some of the Company's current assets consist of shares acquired from the sale of mineral claims, which the Company intends to sell when appropriate.
 The Company is exposed to price risk as unfavourable market conditions could result in disposition of investments at less than favourable prices.
-As well, these shares are denominated in Australian dollars, which subjects the Company to foreign currency risk.

-Based on the investments held at January 31, 2024, a change in the fair value of investments by 5%, all other factors held constant, could result in a corresponding change in net income of approximately \$2,120,000.
-A 2% change in the foreign exchange rate between the Australian and Canadian dollars could result in a corresponding change in net income of approximately \$28,000.
+Based on the investments held at April 30, 2024, a change in the fair value of investments by 5%, all other factors held constant, could result in a corresponding change in net income of approximately \$800,000.